& Our Ward

 Our Changing Ward

 The Census is taken every ten years to get an updated count of area residents.
 This data is used for redistricting, a process where the ward boundaries are redrawn to reflect the population demonstrated in the Census.
-These new boundaries are set to take effect in May of 2023 when Aldermen take office after the February election.
-Below you can see how these changes will affect the 32nd Ward.
+These new boundaries took effect in May of 2023.
+Below you can see how these changes affect the 32nd Ward.

 Click "Find Your Ward" and type in your address.
 Both your current and future wards will be shown.